 Ductless air conditioners that can also provide heat in colder weather are called Heat Pumps.
 Mini split heat pumps can be used anywhere for supplying cold air in the summer and warm air in winter.
 Cooling-only mini split systems are typically found in tropical or desert climates as well as special applications like server rooms.

-However, as versatile as they are, cooling + heating mini split systems aren't without their limitations.
-In extremely cold temperatures, even the best heat pumps may not draw enough outdoor heat to warm your home.
+But, as versatile as they seem, heat pumps aren't invincible.
+There is a limit to their heating ability.
+This means in extremely cold temperatures, even the largest heat pumps may not be able to draw enough heat from the outside to warm your home.

 In most homes and offices, you're going to want heat when temperatures drop below 60 degrees.
 Even if you have a boiler or furnace, a mini split cooling + heating system can still be used as your primary source of heat with your boiler or furnace standing by as a back-up.

-If you never need heat at all, then a cooling only unit will be sufficient for your needs.
-They're ideal for keeping a server room cool, and they may be a good option for tropical areas where temperatures rarely, if ever, drop below 60 degrees.
+If you don't need heat at all, then a cooling only unit will be perfect for your needs.
+They're ideal for keeping special rooms (like a server room or sun room) cool, and they may be a good option for tropical and arid climates where temperatures rarely drop below 60 degrees.

-A heating + cooling system (also called a heat pump system) cools your home in exactly the same way, but is also capable of reversing the flow of refrigerant to absorb heat outside and deliver it to the space being heated.
+A heat pump system cools your home in exactly the same way, but is also capable of reversing the flow of refrigerant to absorb heat outside and deliver it to the space being heated.

 When reversed, the high-pressure liquid refrigerant still goes through the expansion valve, but then heads to the coil in the outdoor unit instead of the indoor unit.
 In the outdoor coil, this refrigerant evaporates and absorbs heat from the outside air.
 The refrigerant, now a hot gas, then goes through the compressor and to the indoor unit.